basu-10/Text_to_art_with_AI_enlarging/README.md

 > It can be run without any input and it outputs for a default text prompt of 'ice castles on hilltop'

-Insctructions to run:
+Instructions to run:
-* Follow the insctructions and run each cell(block of code).
+* Follow the instructions and run each cell(block of code).
 * Input the text (or not!) and maybe, choose a few art styles if you fancy.
 * Click on a few more buttons to get the final image, along with a timelapse video of the creation process, download any number of pictures on process completion.